paolosalvatori/web-app-redis-sql-db/README.md

 ## Deploy the code of the ASP.NET Core application

 Once the Azure resources have been deployed to Azure (which can take about 10-12 minutes), you need to deploy the ASP.NET Core web application contained in the `src` folder to the newly created Azure App Service.
-Azure App Service provides an Advanced Tool (Kudu) site that you can use to manage web app deployments.
-This site is accessed from a URL like: <WEB_APP_NAME>.scm.azurewebsites.net.
-You can use [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.microsoft.com/) to deploy the code of the companion ASP.NET application to the Azure App Service created by the ARM template.
+You can customize and use the `deploy-web-app-to-azure.yml` GitHub Actions workflow under the `.github\workflow` folder to deploy the application to Azure App Service.
+As an alternative, you can use [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.microsoft.com/) to deploy the ASP.NET Core application to the Azure App Service created by the ARM template.

 ## Test the Application